New Jersey Route 10: Route description

-Route 10 begins at US 46 in the Ledgewood section of Roxbury Township, Morris County at the former Ledgewood Circle, heading to the southeast on a four-lane divided highway with some jughandles.
-The road passes by The Shops at Ledgewood Commons, the Roxbury Mall, and many other businesses, also crossing the Dover and Rockaway River Railroad's High Bridge Branch.
-The route crosses the Dover and Rockaway River Railroad's Chester Branch before it enters Randolph Township, where the road becomes less commercial in nature and passes Randolph Lake, reaching an interchange with CR 617.
+Route 10 begins at the intersection of US 46 in the Ledgewood section of Roxbury, Morris County at the former Ledgewood Circle, heading to the southeast on a four-lane divided highway with some jughandles.
+The road passes by The Shops at Ledgewood Commons, the Roxbury Mall, and many other businesses, also crossing the Dover & Rockaway River Railroad's High Bridge Branch.
+The route crosses the Dover & Rockaway River Railroad's Chester Branch before it enters Randolph, where the road becomes less commercial in nature and passes Randolph Lake, reaching an interchange of Sussex Turnpike (CR 617).
 Past this interchange, Route 10 crosses over forested Mine Hill.
-The route crosses CR 513 and passes north of the County College of Morris past that intersection, with suburban development becoming more frequent again.
-Route 10 widens to six lanes and then runs through the southwestern corner of Denville before heading into the Mt.
-Tabor section of Parsippany-Troy Hills.
+The route crosses the intersection of Dover-Chester Road (CR 513) and passes north of the County College of Morris past that intersection, with suburban development becoming more frequent again.
+Route 10 widens to six lanes and then runs through Denville before heading into the Mount Tabor section of Parsippany.

-The route then forms the border between Parsippany-Troy Hills to the north and Morris Plains to the south, passing over NJ Transit's Morristown Line before coming to an interchange with Route 53 and crossing US 202.
-The route fully enters Parsippany-Troy Hills again before crossing into Hanover Township, coming to an interchange with Dryden Way, where the route widens to eight lanes.
-Past Dryden Way, Route 10 features an interchange with I-287 and narrows to four lanes.
-The road heads through the Whippany section of Hanover Township, where it has an interchange with CR 511 and crosses the Morristown and Erie Railway's Whippany Line west of the Whippany Railway Museum.
-Route 10 enters East Hanover Township at the bridge over Whippany Brook.
+The route then forms the border between Parsippany to the north and Morris Plains to the south, passing over NJ Transit's Morristown Line before coming to an interchange with Route 53 and crossing the intersection of US 202.
+The route fully enters Parsippany again before crossing into Hanover, coming to an interchange with Dryden Way, where the route widens to eight lanes.
+Past Dryden Way, Route 10 features an interchange of I-287 and narrows to four lanes.
+The road heads through the Whippany section of Hanover, where it has an interchange of Parsippany Road (CR 511) and crosses the Morristown & Erie Railway's Whippany Line west of the Whippany Railway Museum.
+Route 10 enters East Hanover at the bridge over Whippany Brook.
 Along Route 10 in East Hanover, the road passes several businesses.

-Route 10 crosses the Passaic River into Livingston, Essex County, where it becomes Mt.
-Pleasant Avenue.
-The route comes to the Livingston Circle, a realigned traffic circle, in the community of Morehousetown, with CR 508 and CR 609 (Eisenhower Parkway).
+Route 10 crosses the Passaic River into Livingston, Essex County, where it becomes Mt Pleasant Avenue.
+The route comes to the Livingston Circle, a realigned traffic circle, in the community of Morehousetown, with West Northfield Road (CR 508) and Eisenhower Parkway (CR 609).
 Past this traffic circle, the divided highway becomes a four-lane undivided road with some businesses and homes along the road.
-The route crosses CR 527 and narrows to two lanes a short distance past that intersection.
-The route enters West Orange at the point it crosses Nance Road.
-In West Orange, Route 10 ends at the Prospect Avenue intersection where radio station 1560 WFME's studios and 94.7 WXBK's transmitter facilities are located.
-At this intersection, CR 577 heads east on Mt.
-Pleasant Avenue and north on Prospect Avenue while CR 677 (signed as CR 577 Spur) heads south on Prospect Avenue.
+The route crosses the intersection of Livingston Avenue (CR 527) and narrows to two lanes a short distance past that intersection.
+The route enters West Orange at the point it crosses the intersection of Nance Road.
+In West Orange, Route 10 ends at the intersection of Prospect Avenue where the radio station 1560 WFME's studios and 94.7 WXBK's transmitter facilities are located.
+At this intersection, CR 577 heads east on Mt Pleasant Avenue and north on Prospect Avenue while CR 677 (signed as CR 577 Spur) heads south on Prospect Avenue.